pandasoli/nekovim/README.md

 </div>

 The function `Nekovim:setup` is used to set up the plugin.
-If you don't configure it'll start with [a default config](./lua/default_makers/init.lua).
+If you don't configure, it's gonna use [the default config](./lua/default_makers/init.lua).

 <br/>
 <div align='center'>